ddd-crew/context-mapping/README.md

 <img src="resources/shared-kernel.jpg" alt="Shared Kernel" width=300/>

 "Designate with an explicit boundary some subset of the domain model that the teams agree to share.
-Keep this kernel small.Within this boundary, include, along with this subset of the model, the subset of code or of the database design associated with that part of the model.
+Keep this kernel small.
+Within this boundary, include, along with this subset of the model, the subset of code or of the database design associated with that part of the model.
 This explicitly shared stuff has special status, and shouldn’t be changed without consultation with the other team." ([Source: DDD Reference by Eric Evans](https://www.domainlanguage.com/ddd/reference/))

 #### Partnership